seven-io/osticket/README.md

 ### Send SMS

 Open a ticket and click on the `More` button with the cog icon and click on the `Send SMS` item.
-If the assignee has a mobile phone number, the recipient field with be filled with its value.
+If the assignee has a mobile phone number set, the recipient field with be filled with its value.

 ## Support